This research funding opportunity is now open for applications

 How do I make a funding application?

-Outline applications are made online via our website and considered twice a year, in March and September.
+Outline applications are made online via our website and considered twice a year, in Spring and Autumn.
 We recommend reading our Guide for Applicants before submitting your application.
 We have a two stage application process so, if your Outline application is shortlisted, you’ll be invited to submit a full application to tell us more about your project.

 When will I know if my application’s been shortlisted?